- Program Overview

 The dissertation defense, which completes the requirement for the PhD consists of a public seminar presentation of the dissertation work followed by an oral examination before the dissertation examining committee.

 J. Teaching Experience

 A semester of a practicum in teaching will be required in addition to the completion of the Science Teacher Education core course.
-This may include making seminar presentations, assisting in laboratories and leading discussion sessions.
+This may include making seminar presentations, assisting in laboratories, science teacher professional development, and leading discussion sessions.
 Formal and informal feedback on a candidate’s teaching will be provided by program faculty.

 K. Residence Requirement

 The University requires at least two consecutive semesters of full-time graduate study.